 How do I make sure my surveys are well-received?

-Your respondents can feel overwhelmed if you ask questions that are too lengthy (i.e. both illegible and exhausting) or too obtrusive.
+Your respondents can feel overwhelmed if you ask too lengthy (i.e. both illegible and exhausting) questions or too intrusive.

-Naturally, sometimes long questions are a necessity and you can’t cut them down if you want to stay accurate.
-But all other times we recommend you hit that backspace button as far as it’ll go.
-Especially, if the survey is longer than one question.
+Naturally, sometimes long questions are necessary, and you can't cut them down if you want to stay accurate.
+But all other times, we recommend you hit that backspace button as far as it'll go, especially if the survey is longer than one question.

 In all honesty, which question is more convenient to respond to?:

-In addition to the keeping things short, if you use survey targeting techniques well (as described in the previous point), you won’t even have to get into much detail to provide the respondent with context, as shown in the lengthy, second example.
+In addition to keeping things short, if you use survey targeting techniques well (as described in the previous point), you won't even have to get into much detail to provide the respondent with context, as shown in the lengthy second example.

 See a decline in answers?
 Or maybe your audience no longer responds to open-ended questions or abandons surveys halfway?